 In case you’re a complete beginner, please beware that no strategy can ever be good enough to beat the house edge.

-It’s nothing personal, but simply the way these games are designed.
+It’s nothing personal, simply the way these games are designed.

 Their thrill is the chase, so let your optimal strategy for 3 Card Poker be the one that ensures the most enjoyment.

-The secret formula to win at 3-Card Poker might not exist, but its rules are still among the easiest in the book.
+The secret formula to winning at 3-Card Poker might not exist, but its rules are still among the easiest in the book.

 If everything’s clearer now, it’s time to return to the beginning and start over.

 Learn those hands by heart, buy the first ticket to Las Vegas, and practice playing like a pro.